Goodnight Moon: Animated adaptation

 In 1985, Weston Woods released a filmstrip adaptation of the book.

-On July 15, 1999, Goodnight Moon was adapted into a 26-minute animated family video special/documentary, which debuted on HBO Family in December of that year, and was released on VHS on April 15, 2000, and DVD in 2005, in the United States.
+On July 15, 1999, Goodnight Moon was announced as a 26-minute animated family video special/documentary, which debuted on HBO Family in December of that year, and was released on VHS on April 15, 2000, and DVD in 2005, in the United States.
 The special features an animated short of Goodnight Moon, narrated by Susan Sarandon, along with six other animated segments of children's bedtime stories and lullabies with live-action clips of children reflecting on a series of bedtime topics in between, a reprise of Goodnight Moon at the end, and the Everly Brothers' "All I Have To Do Is Dream" playing over the closing credits.
 The special is notable for its post-credits clip, which features a boy being interviewed about dreams but stumbling over his sentence, which soon became a meme in 2011 when it was uploaded on YouTube.
 He was referencing a line from the 1997 Disney animated film Hercules.
-The boy's identity was unknown until July 2021, when he came forward as Joseph Cirkiel in a video interview with Youtuber wavywebsurf.
+The boy's identity was unknown until July 2021, when he came forward as Joseph Cirkiel in a video interview with YouTuber wavywebsurf.

 Here are the other tales and lullabies featured in the video: